dotn8/git-untracker/README.md

 The problem arises when Jim or Ellie commit `App.config` and push that commit to the central repository.
 The next time the other person pulls from the central repository, git sounds a conflict alarm that says, "We should use either Ellie's or Jim's version of `App.config`."
 But that requirement is annoying to everyone because Ellie can't use Jim's version and Jim can't use Ellie's version.

 `git-untracker` solves this problem.
 In this use case, both Jim and Ellie would download and install `git-untracker` and then run `git init` on the command line in the root of all their local copies of the repository.
-Then one of them (let's assume it's Jim for sake of argument) would add a file named `.gituntrack` in the root of the repository, and in that would would be one line:
+Then one of them (let's assume it's Jim for sake of argument) would start untracking the `App.config` file by running the following command line in a command prompt in the repository:

-    TheProject/App.config
+    git untrack TheProject/App.config

-Jim would then commit this file and push it to the central repository.
+Jim would then commit the newly created `TheProject/.gituntrack` and push it to the central repository.
 Ellie would pull that change down.
 Now, they can make changes to `App.config` and git will never commit those changes.
 They don't have to worry about `App.config` conflicts anymore.

-Whenever Jim or Ellie want to make a change to the committed version of the file, they can temporarily track the file (see the FAQ), revert uncommitted changes (like this: `git checkout App.config`), change the file, commit it, and then untrack the file again manually (see the FAQ).
-This way they can have an `App.config` that is a **template** to be filled out by a developer on a fresh clone.
+Whenever Jim or Ellie want to make a change to the committed version of the file, they can temporarily retrack the file (like this: `git retrack TheProject/App.config --temporary`), revert uncommitted changes (like this: `git checkout App.config`), change the file, commit it, and then untrack the file again manually (like this: `git untrack TheProject/App.config`).
+This way, the copy of `App.config` in the git history serves as a **template**, to be filled out by a developer on a fresh clone.

 Also, Jim and Ellie design the committed `App.config` so that if a developer *doesn't* customize it to his or her environment, the program will immediately crash.
 This way, their configuration is designed to never fail silently (the program crashes if they haven't customized `App.config`) and follow the principle of least surprise (the program does not commit the customized `App.config`).